mathiasvr/betaflight-deciphered/README.md

 ## `vcd_video_system`
 - Default: `AUTO`
 - Allowed: `AUTO`, `PAL`, `NTSC`
+- BF Configurator: *Video Format*

-Sets the analog color system used by the connected FPV camera.
+Sets the expected analog color system used by the connected FPV camera.
+Typically this can be left on `AUTO`.

 ## `vcd_h_offset`
 - Default: `0`